 - Clark, Ross., 2014, “Medical, Genetic & Behavioral Risk Factors of Lhasa Apsos.”
 Xlibris Corporation.

 - “Welfare Implications of The Role of Breed in Dog Bite Risk and Prevention.”
 American Veterinary Medical Association.
 2012.

 - Jozsef, Topal., 1969, “Attachment behavior in dogs (Canis familiaris): A new application of Ainsworth’s (1969) Strange Situation Test.”
 Journal of Comparative Psychology.

 - Scott Line, Victoria L. Voith, Dominance aggression of dogs towards people: Behavior profile and response to treatment,

-- N.C Guy, U.A Luescher, S.E Dohoo, E Spangler, J.B Miller, I.R Dohoo, L.A Bate, A case series of biting dogs: characteristics of the dogs, their behaviour, and their victims, Applied Animal Behaviour Science,
+- N.C Guy, U.A Luescher, S.E Dohoo, E Spangler, J.B Miller, I.R Dohoo, L.A Bate, A case series of biting dogs: characteristics of the dogs, their behavior, and their victims, Applied Animal Behavior Science,